 - ecd (unknown)

-Three modified versions of the generic key graphic with "A", "B", or "C" in the lower left-hand corner can be found.
-These are never used in-game.
+Three modified versions of the generic key graphic with "A", "B", or "C" in the lower-left corner.

-Head.tga, fond in the menu and HUD graphics, is an unused side view of the head shown when interacting with NPCs.
+Head.tga, found in the menu and HUD graphics, is an unused side view of the head shown when interacting with NPCs.

-The folder containing the Pipe's model, along with the Pipe's model itself, is named blakjack.
-It seems the Pipe was a blackjack (aka a baton) at one point in the game's development.
+The folder containing the Pipe's model, along with the Pipe's model itself, is named "blakjack".
+This suggests that the Pipe was a blackjack (baton) at one point in development.